Trusted WordPress tutorials, when you need them most.

 Enable Search for WordPress Custom Fields

 WordPress custom fields allow you to store additional metadata for your WordPress posts and pages.
-They are also used by WordPress plugins to store data related to a post or page.
+WordPress plugins also use them to store data related to a post or page.

 To include custom fields in your search sources, just go to the SearchWP » Algorithm page and click the ‘Add/Remove Attributes’ button below a source.